-Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents and accounts receivable.
-The Company's cash and cash equivalents are maintained with financial institutions with high credit standings.
+Financial instruments that potentially subject the Company to concentrations of credit risk consist of cash and cash equivalents, certificates of deposit, accounts receivable and notes receivable.

+The Company's cash, cash equivalents and certificates of deposit are maintained with financial institutions with high credit standings and are FDIC insured deposits.
 The FDIC insures deposits according to the ownership category in which the funds are insured and how the accounts are titled.
 The standard deposit insurance coverage limit is \$250,000 per depositor, per FDIC-insured bank, per ownership category.
-The Company had uninsured cash and cash equivalents of \$4,674,853 and \$2,986,694 as of December 31, 2017 and 2016, respectively.
+The Company had uninsured cash and cash equivalents of \$2,014,987 and \$4,674,853 as of December 31, 2018 and 2017, respectively.